slcs-jsc/jurassic/projects/examples/README.md

 ## Scope

-The examples use the small lookup tables under `tests/data/` and are intended for installation checks, tutorials, and configuration experiments.
+The examples use the small set of lookup tables under `tests/data/` and are intended for installation checks, tutorials, and configuration experiments.
 Numerical validation across broader spectral and gas configurations is provided separately under `projects/validation/`; performance measurements are under `projects/benchmark/`.